mkotto/CinemaHub/README.md

 # CinemaHub
 Study project

-Following a study project for, dweling into more Angular tech and stuff.
+Following a study project for, dwelving into more Angular tech and stuff.
 Also, testing and experimenting some other boring stuff along the way.
+Super boring might I add.